altayar/carving/FILECARVE_ME01t/README.txt

 -apt-get install jpeginfo
--use catchfooter.sh to generate the images "./catchfooter.sh" -check pics for the correct next part "ex. image name is 1800" -use add.sh to add next part "./add.sh 1800" -catchfooter.sh to generate the images, and check the next part -check ,add and repeat
+-use catchfooter.sh to generate the images "./catchfooter.sh" -check pics for the correct next part inside the pics folder "ex. image name is 1800" -use add.sh to add next part "./add.sh 1800" -catchfooter.sh to generate the images, and check the next part -check ,add and repeat